sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 _NA_

-### Warmboot and Fastboot Design Impact

-Users of the existing warmboot and fastboot mechanism will not be impacted.
-All components will be compatible with the existing SONiC design.
-An additional flag will be added in CONFIG DB to indicate whether state verification is required during warm-boot orchestration or not.

 ### Restrictions/Limitations

 ### Testing Requirements/Design

 NSF Manager will have unit and component tests to verify shutdown orchestration and reconciliation monitoring functionality.
-Component tests will be added to all switch stack components that will register with NSF Manager to ensure that they process notifications from NSF Manager and update STATE DB correctly.
+Unit/Component tests will be added to all switch stack components that will register with NSF Manager to ensure that they process notifications from NSF Manager and update STATE DB correctly.

+Integration tests will be added to verify the end-to-end functionality of this new warm-boot orchestration framework.
+At a high-level, the integration test will trigger warm reboot using NSF Manager and will verify that the switch warm reboots with 0 packet loss.

+NSF Manager is independent of the underlying forwarding ASIC and thus it will support all NPU types.
+The above integration test can be used to verify warm-boot orchestration on the different NPU types.

 ### Open/Action items - if any